We may earn money or products from the companies mentioned in this post.

 Best Time to Visit Lavender Farms in Virginia

 Harvest season is from early June to mid-July.
 The flowers peak in the middle of June in Virginia.
 While guests often ask whether the lavender is in bloom, guests should ask instead whether the lavender is in full color.
 Ideally, stems should be cut when the blooms are only partially opened.
 Lay your stems out to dry for three days and they’ll last for years, releasing memories each time you smell them!
-Hang or lay flat in a cool, dry place to dry them out when you want to make a sachet from them.
+Hang or lay flat in a cool, dry place to dry them out when making a sachet from them.

 Lavender Farms in Virginia Open to Visitors